Transitioning from the Army to B-School

 A Veteran discovers his strengths and pinpoints areas for improvement in moving to the new world of the MBA.

-Contributed by Jimm Spannagel, a former Captain in the U.S. Army and current student at Georgetown University, McDonough School of Business, Class of 2015.
+Jimm Spannagel is a former Captain in the U.S. Army and student at Georgetown University, McDonough School of Business, Class of 2015.